 The general tone of China Quick-Fix is sympathetic to both the quick-fixes and those who perform them whilst not forgetting the reasons that necessitate them in the first place.
 It makes visible a hugely creative side of the culture that is normally sidelined and also provides a ground level view of China during its current period of rapid urbanisation and modernisation.
 Rather than automatically rejecting these improvised solutions, it looks at their deeper logic and tries to learn something from them.

-China Quick-Fix has been presented as a solo exhibition in AMNUA Fine Art Museum (Nanjing), H-Space Shenzhen, Green Wave Art (Hong Kong), Nothing Gallery (Xiamen) and Rich-Mix (London) as well as featuring in several group shows.
+China Quick-Fix has been presented as a solo exhibition in AMNUA Fine Art Museum (Nanjing), H-Space (Shenzhen), Ex-Libris Gallery (Newcastle), Green Wave Art (Hong Kong), Nothing Gallery (Xiamen) and Rich-Mix (London) as well as featuring in several group shows.
 The talk has been given at the leading sinology centre China Institute (SOAS University of London), Cambridge University and Edinburgh University, among others.

 Exhibition review and interview (in Chinese)